alessandropanzieri/GSS-Exprivia-project/PowerPoint.md

-# Introduzione Generale
+# General Introduction

-### ITS
+### ITS Academy Lazio Digital

-- Cosa abbiamo svolto durante il periodo delle lezioni
-- Come funziona lo stage
+- What we did during the lessons
-  - Durata totale
+  - Subjects
-  - Orari di lavoro
+  - Exams
+- How the internship works
+  - Total duration
+  - Daily hours
-  - Il nostro team
+  - Our team

-### Exprivia
+### Exprivia Spa

-- I vari dipartimenti di cui è composta
-- Che ruolo ricopre il nostro tutor aziendale
-- Di cosa si occupa il nostro dipartimento

-# Analisi dei Requisiti e Architettura

-### Analisi del testo contenente i requisiti utente
+- The several departments whose consists of
+- The role of our company tutor
+- What our department deals with

+# Project Requirements Analysis and Architecture

+### User requirements text analysis

-- Di cosa si occupa Gamma Security Services (GSS)
+- What Gamma Security Services (GSS) deals with

-### Creazione del documento dei requisiti di sistema

-- Elenco dei vari requisiti codificati

-### Definizione dell'architettura attraverso i diagrammi
+### System requirements document creation

+- List of several coded requirements

+### Architecture definition through diagrams

-- Diagramma architetturale
+- Architecture diagram
-- Diagramma ER
+- ER diagram
-- Diagramma di deployment

-# Implementazione del Progetto

-### Come ci siamo suddivisi il lavoro da svolgere
+- Deployment diagram

+# Project Implementation

+### Work tasks

+- Frontend (Alessandro)
 - Backend (Matteo)
-- Frontend (Alessandro)
 - Database (Lorenzo)

-### Tecnologie scelte
+### Tech stack

 - GitHub
+- Astro Web Framework
 - FastAPI
-- Astro Web Framework
 - MongoDB
 - Keycloak
-- Linux e Shell Scripting
+- Linux and Shell Scripting
 - VirtualBox
-- Docker e Docker Compose
+- Docker and Docker Compose

+### How we used Astro Web Framework

+- Site pages
+  - Home
+  - Login
+  - Administrator dashboard
+  - Employee profile

-### Come abbiamo utilizzato FastAPI (Matteo)
+### How we used FastAPI

-- Ripartizione degli ambiti
+- Areas distribution
   - Models
   - Schemas
   - Routes

-### Come abbiamo utilizzato Astro Web Framework (Alessandro)

-- Le pagine di cui è composto il sito
-  - Home
-  - Login
-  - Dashboard amministratore
-  - Profilo dipendente

-### Come abbiamo utilizzato MongoDB (Lorenzo)
+### How we used MongoDB

-- Istanza locale
+- Local instance
-- Spiegazione diagramma ER
+- ER diagram explanation

-### Come abbiamo utilizzato Keycloak
+### How we used Keycloak

-- Autenticazione al sito
+- User authentication
-- Autorizzazioni
+- User authorizations

-### Come abbiamo utilizzato Linux e VirtualBox
+### How we used Linux and VirtualBox

-- Cos'è Linux
+- What Linux is
   - Debian
-  - Cos'è una connessione SSH
+  - What an SSH connection is
     - PuTTY
-- Cos'è un virtualizzatore
+- What a virtualizer is
   - VirtualBox

-### Come abbiamo utilizzato Docker e Docker Compose
+### How we used Docker and Docker Compose

-- Cosa si intende per containerizzazione
+- What is meant by "containerization"
-- Spiegazione Dockerfile.backend e Dockerfile.frontend
+- Dockerfile.backend and Dockerfile.frontend explanation
-  - Come e perchè delle keywords utilizzate
+  - How and why of the keywords used
-- Spiegazione dei servizi terzi in docker-compose.yml
+- docker-compose.yml third-party services explanation

-# Conclusione
+# Conclusion

-- Aspettative post-diploma
+- Post-diploma expectations
-- Domande
+- Q & A
-- Demo registrata
+- Recorded demo
-- Ringraziamenti
+- Thanks